ProjectEvergreen/greenwood/www/pages/getting-started/creating-content.md

 1. Blog Page Template: Two column layout for our blog posts
 1. Blog Posts - A few sample pages of content to get you going

-To go along with this guide, check out the [getting started repo](https://github.com/thescientist13/greenwood-getting-started) that has a working example of all the issue covered in this Getting Started guide, including the code for this sample project.
+To go along with this guide, check out our [companion repo](https://github.com/thescientist13/greenwood-getting-started) that has a working example of all the code covered in this Getting Started guide.
 In the end, what you will end up with a project looking something like this:
 ```render shell
 .
 ├── package-lock.json